messiyahughes/Coffee-Shop-Database--SQL-Project/README.md

-Coffee Shop SQL Database Project
+# Coffee Shop SQL Database Project

-Overview
+## Overview

-Hey, y’all!
+Hey y’all!
 Welcome to my Coffee Shop SQL Database project.
-This project is something I put together to showcase my skills in database management, querying, and data analysis using SQL.
-As a data analyst in the making, this project simulates a real-world scenario where a coffee shop needs to manage customer orders, products, and analyze spending trends to improve their business.
+This project showcases my skills in database management, querying, and data analysis using SQL.
+It simulates a real-world coffee shop scenario where the business needs to manage customer orders, products, and analyze spending trends to improve operations.

-Project Objectives
+## Project Objectives

-This project highlights how a coffee shop can use SQL to:
+This project demonstrates how SQL can help a coffee shop:

-Manage their Customers, Products, and Orders efficiently.
+- Manage Customers, Products, and Orders efficiently.
-Track customer behaviors and identify which customers spend the most.
+- Track customer behaviors to identify high spenders.
-Analyze product performance to determine the top-sellers.
+- Analyze product performance to identify top-sellers and guide stocking decisions.

-Provide insights to help the business decide which products to promote and stock more frequently.
-Database Structure
+## Database Structure
-The database is composed of three key tables:
+The database consists of three main tables:

-Customers – Stores customer details like first name, last name, email, and phone number.
+- **Customers**: Stores customer details like first name, last name, email, and phone number.
-Products – Contains product details like the product name and price.
+- **Products**: Contains product names and prices.
-Orders – Holds order details such as customer ID, product ID, quantity, and order date.
-It also includes relationships to the Customers and Products tables using foreign keys.
+- **Orders**: Holds order details including customer ID, product ID, quantity, and order date, with foreign keys linking to Customers and Products.

-Entity Relationship Diagram (ERD)
+## Entity Relationship Diagram (ERD)

-This diagram illustrates the relationships between customers, products, and orders.
+The ERD illustrates the relationships between Customers, Products, and Orders.

-SQL Queries
+## Key SQL Queries
 Here are some key queries included in this project:

-Top Customers by Spending
-Query to identify which customers have spent the most money.
+- **Top Customers by Spending**: Identifies which customers have spent the most.

-Top-Selling Products
-Query to determine the most popular products based on the number of orders.
+- **Top-Selling Products**: Determines the most popular products based on order volume.

-Customer Order History
-This query provides a detailed list of all the orders placed by each customer, including total cost and quantity.
+- **Customer Order History**: Lists all orders placed by each customer, including total cost and quantity.

-Average Spending per Customer
-This query calculates the average spending across all customers for the coffee shop.
+- **Average Spending per Customer**: Calculates average spending across all customers.

-Business Insights
+## Business Insights
-With the SQL queries I've used, here are some important business insights:
+The SQL queries provide insights such as:

-Top-selling products: The Southern Mocha and Pecan Coffee are big hits, meaning the coffee shop can promote these items more or keep higher inventory.
+- **Top-Selling Products**: Southern Mocha and Pecan Coffee are customer favorites, suggesting they should be promoted or kept in higher inventory.
-High-spending customers: By identifying the top spenders, the coffee shop can create targeted marketing campaigns or loyalty programs.
+- **High-Spending Customers**: Identifying top spenders can help the shop target them with personalized offers or loyalty programs.
-Product demand patterns: The shop can stock more of the most-ordered items and adjust pricing based on demand trends.
+- **Product Demand**: Stocking more of the top-ordered items and adjusting pricing based on demand trends will optimize sales.

-Case Study
+## Case Study Scenario
-Scenario: The coffee shop wants to increase profitability and customer retention by focusing on promoting top-selling products and rewarding their biggest spenders.
+The coffee shop wants to increase profitability and retention by promoting top-selling products and rewarding high spenders.
 I used SQL queries to:

-Identify which products bring in the most revenue.
+- Identify the most profitable products.
-Highlight customers who order frequently or spend the most.
+- Highlight frequent and high-spending customers.
-Recommend stocking and promotion strategies to maximize profits.
+- Recommend stocking and promotion strategies to maximize profits.

-How to Use
+## How to Use
-You can run this project on your own machine by following these steps:
+To run this project on your machine:

-Clone this repository.
+1. Clone this repository.
-Import the SQL script into your MySQL database.
+2. Import the SQL script into your MySQL database.
-Run the provided queries to explore the data and gain insights.
+3. Run the provided queries to explore the data and gain insights.

-Conclusion
+## Conclusion
-This project helped me demonstrate the power of SQL in analyzing customer behavior, product performance, and overall business trends.
-It’s just the beginning of what’s possible with data analysis!
+This project demonstrates how SQL can be used to analyze customer behavior, product performance, and business trends.
+It’s a great start to applying data analysis techniques to real-world scenarios.